 Aromatherapy can really support women throughout their pregnancy journey.
 To get the best use and the right blend for you, I will always advise speaking to a qualified Aromatherapist.
 Together, you can work out which oils will be the best for you and the most effective quantities and balance.
 Plus it’s nice to have an Aromatherapy product that you can use in the early days after giving birth.
 This is a very important time for new Mums who would definitely benefit in what we now call the 4th trimester.

-If you would like to discover more best practices and the best oils to use during pregnancy, watch my latest workshop, Preparing for Birth with experienced midwife, Roselyn Bunhu from Marvellous Me Massage.
+If you would like to discover more best practices and the best oils to use during pregnancy, watch my video, Preparing for Birth with experienced midwife, Roselyn Bunhu from Marvellous Me Massage.